|

 Forthcoming:

 ALMANACH.
-A YEAR IN THE FRENCH REVOLUTIONARY CALENDAR, Grand Iota early in 2025
+A YEAR IN THE FRENCH REVOLUTIONARY CALENDAR, Grand Iota, March 2025

 I publish under MA BIBLIOTHÈQUE, a small press based in London, and books may be seen on the publications page here, as well as here: https://mabibliotheque.cargo.site/MA-BIBLIOTHEQUE